Get 80% off your plan for your first 3 months*

 • Payment wait times jumped 15% after the first Covid outbreak

+Southall notes the problem is self-perpetuating.
 "A business that's paid late will then struggle to pay their bills on time, and so the problem spreads quickly."

-• Send invoices immediately: The payment clock doesn't start until you send the bill.
+• Send invoices immediately.
+The payment clock doesn't start until you send the bill.
 Get invoices out quickly and track how long payments take.

-• Chase overdue invoices promptly: "Seek payment on overdue invoices and if you start to suffer delays from your customers then seek similar relief from the people you owe," says Koziel.
+• Chase overdue invoices promptly.
+"Seek payment on overdue invoices and if you start to suffer delays from your customers then seek similar relief from the people you owe," says Koziel.
 "It's not uncommon to ask suppliers for more time to pay."

 Online invoices allow customers to click straight through and pay instantly, which can reduce wait times for the vendor.